geoffrey-young/RecommendationEngine/README.md

 Any and all underlying code should be checked in to GitHub in your fork of this repo.
 For example, if you create a Python script for use in an AWS Glue job, check it in to `glue/scripts/`, a one-off script for fetching public data might go into `utils/`, etc.

+Every Phase must include a diagram documenting your ecosystem - what components you are using, what scripts and routines are involved, etc.  You can start start with [this template](https://drive.google.com/file/d/1v3l9bKkw5MWRXFgzkYfLiFeNpNao7WN6/view?usp=sharing).

 #### Phase 1: Pipeline

 1. A transformation pipeline that cleans and normalizes incoming data.
 Transformations *must* include: